The Ledge

 OLDER MAN

-Nothing to envy.
+There's nothing to envy.
 You're lucky to have someone.
-I just have solace.
+I only have solace.

 YOUNGER MAN